 A place to play, learn and be curious!

-Our preschools provide outstanding opportunities for 3- and 4-year-olds of all skills and abilities, and assure that they make a smooth transition into kindergarten.
+Our fee-based preschools provide outstanding opportunities for 3- and 4-year-olds of all skills and abilities, and assure that they make a smooth transition into kindergarten.

 Licensed preschool teachers provide learning experiences to develop the skills your child will need to be successful in school.
 Your child will make new friends and have lots of time to play and explore.
 Daily activities include music and movement, sensory exploration, story time, block play, dramatic play, outdoor play, snack and circle time activities.

 Registration for the 2024-2025 school year runs from March 4 at 7 a.m. - March 15 at 7 p.m.We will utilize a lottery system to give ALL applicants an equal chance of having their child accepted into the preschool program.

 Interested families are invited to join us for a Preschool Open House on February 28 from 5:30-6:30 p.m. at all eight locations

 Sure, there are other preschool options available in our community, but ours is the only one that fully aligns with Stillwater Area Public Schools curriculum.
 Our preschool teachers work closely with kindergarten teachers across the district.
 They share ideas, align curriculum, and talk about individual students' strengths and needs as they transition from preschool to kindergarten.

 Not convinced yet?
 Here's a few more reasons to choose us:

 - Licensed teachers and staff who care deeply about our youngest learners